modmore/docs/en/MoreGallery/v1.x/Snippets/00_mgGetImages.md

 #### `&imageTpl`

 The name of a chunk to use for each image in the result set.

 See further down this page for the default and placeholders for this chunk.

 Individual images will be joined together by the value of the `&imageSeparator` property.

+If you're using [videos](../Video) in MoreGallery, there are `&youtubeTpl` and `&vimeoTpl` properties that follow the same structure as the `&imageTpl`, but which are are applied to YouTube and Vimeo video records respectively.

+#### `&youtubeTpl`

+The name of a chunk to use for templating a [YouTube video](../Video).
+Works identical to `&imageTpl` for videos from YouTube.

+#### `&vimeoTpl`

+The name of chunk to use for templating a [Vimeo video](../Video).
+Works identical to `&imageTpl` for videos from Vimeo.

 #### `&imageSeparator`